sameeryadav2000/SimpleToDo/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-Describe any challenges encountered while building the app.
 It was my first time working with Android Studio and Kotlin.
 So, basically all the things I did were a challenge to me.
 However, I am excited to learn more about Android Studio.

 ## License